GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Copper/circuit wire changes _between_ stages are not supported.
 Instead, they are always present in all stages.

-As trains only appear in one stage, changes between stages are not relavant.
+Changes between stages are not relevant to trains, as they only appear in one stage.

 ### Footgun removal